Beaconstac/iOS-SDK/README.md

 ## Introduction

-Beaconstac SDK is an easy way to enable proximity marketing and location analytics through an iBeacon-compliant BLE network.
+Beaconstac Advanced iOS SDK is meant only for specialized use cases.
+Please check with the support team before deciding to integrate this SDK.

 ## Documentation